loerk/RecoME/README.md

 # recoMe
-I started this project as my first fullstack web app and i am continously improving it.
-My idea behind it was to solve the problem finding the recommendations i got way back in one of the thousand social media channels and couldnt remember where.
+I started this project as my first fullstack web app and I'm continuously improving it.
+My idea behind it was to solve the problem of finding the recommendations I got a long time ago in one of the thousand social media channels and couldn't remember where.

-check the Backend <a href="https://github.com/loerk/RecoME-backend" target="_blank">here</a>
+check out the Backend <a href="https://github.com/loerk/RecoME-backend" target="_blank">here</a>

 <!-- FEATURES -->